 The human body is a balance of hormones: chemical substances that control the activity of cells or organs in the body.
 They work by sending messages to their target cells through the bloodstream.
 Excessive exercise can cause an imbalance of female sex hormones, which may result in missed or light menstrual periods.
 Researchers think differences in genetics and hormonal responses determine whether a female athlete is likely to miss her periods.
 The condition is most common in endurance athletes who exercise regularly and intensely.

 It can also affect female athletes who play sports such as basketball, soccer, volleyball and cross-country running.
 EAM occurs when periods are missed or light bleeding is experienced because of the absence of ovulation.
-This usually happens because your body’s stress response increases during exercise and this affects the hypothalamus gland which controls your menstrual cycle.
+This usually happens because the body’s stress response increases during exercise and this affects the hypothalamus gland which controls the menstrual cycle.
 It is not known why this happens, but experts believe that it may be due to an increase in stress hormone levels during and after intense exercise.

 Anxiety related to sport performance, academics or difficult personal situations can be enough to affect the body’s reproductive ability.
 When the body is under stress, the adrenal glands release cortisol.
 Cortisol helps your body respond to stress by increasing blood pressure, heart rate and blood sugar levels.
 This can be advantageous for athletes who need to perform at their peak during stressful competitions.
 However, too much cortisol can have negative effects on the reproductive system.

 EAM can be a temporary condition or it can be long-lasting.
 If your teen experiences EAM for more than six months, it’s important that they see the doctor to rule out any underlying medical causes.

 - Low levels of body fat: Women with less than 22% body fat may not get a period.